StaticMania/keep-vue/content/docs/components/card.md

 ## Default Card

-The Default Card in Keep React is a foundational component that provides a clean and straightforward appearance.
+The Default Card in Keep Vue is a foundational component that provides a clean and straightforward appearance.
 It serves as a starting point for creating more complex card designs.

 ::DefaultCard
 ::